Mortimer-Kerman/ClouserHollowKnightPhysicsMod/README.md

 | `playerStepHeight` | Max player's step height.
 Default is 0.6 to allow to step on stairs or slabs | `0.6` | Double |

 > [!NOTE]
-> The `zKeysLookOn` command is calibrated to communicate with the map's command blocks.
+> The `zKeysLookOn` gamerule is calibrated to communicate with the map's command blocks.
 It'll not work outside of the map

 ## Light manipulation